CoderKungfu/PHP-Queue-Windows-Azure-Queue-Demo/README.md

     composer install
     ```

-2. Check-out the Git repository into your Linux box.
-3. Change to the `bin` directory.
-4. Start the daemon:
+4. Run the script to install the required software to run the daemon.
+The script would also checkout a copy of the sample code into your current folder.

     ``` sh
+    $ sh install.sh
+    ```

+5. `cd` to the `bin` directory.
+6. Start the daemon:

+    ``` sh
     $ php daemon.php start
     ```

-5. To stop the daemon:
+8. To stop the daemon:

     ``` sh
     $ php daemon.php stop